 Buy Online, Pick-up in Store (BOPIS) is the new omnichannel strategy that should be implemented for an overall better experience.
 The following Forrester stats reveal the difference between customer expectations and the corresponding retail strategy.

-Therefore, managing an accurate in-store inventory should take a front seat so that your retail & eCommerce customer experience falls right into place.
+Therefore, managing an accurate in-store inventory should take a front seat so that your retail & eCommerce customer service falls right into place.
 Also, the salesperson should be aware of online and offline product availability.

 10. Take Advantage of Social Commerce

-In 2018, an estimated 2.65 billion people were using social media worldwide, a number projected to increase to almost 3.1 billion in 2021 – Statista
+In 2018, an estimated 2.65 billion people were using social media worldwide, a number projected to increase to almost 3.1 billion in 2021.– Statista

 The above statistic shows that there is abundant data present on social media platforms.
-Thus importance should be given to collect this data to draw inferences about your customers with the help of the best data visualization tools.
+Thus importance should be given to collect this data to draw inferences about your customers with the best data visualization tools.

-Another omnichannel retail strategy that can be adapted narrows down to promotions in the form of carousel advertisements that help offer personalized user experience.
-Such recommendations can follow from tracking the customer behavior by linking their social media logins used for both website and social media accounts such as Facebook.
+Another omnichannel strategy is promotions in the form of carousel advertisements that help offer personalized user experience.
+Such recommendations can be provided by tracking customer behavior by linking their social media logins for websites and social media accounts such as Facebook.

-5. Cashierless Checkouts Should Gain Momentum
+11. Cashier-less Checkouts Should Gain Momentum

 Amazon is winning the game when it comes to implementing the omnichannel strategy.
 An example of one such disruption is their introduction of Amazon Go, which is one of a kind cashierless checkout system at their brick-and-mortar grocery stores.